Extension of algebroids Part I: The Construction: Action algebroids via multiplicative YM F -connections

 Let us conclude this section by giving the BLA structure of $E$ a name.

-\begin{definitions}{Strict LAB structure}{StrictLABs} The BLA (LAB) structure on $E$ as in \ref{thm:ActionAlgebroidStructure} we call the \textbf{strict BLA (LAB) structure of $E$}.
-We write $E_H$ instead of $E$ if we want to speak of $E$ as an BLA (LAB), where $H$ is its field of Lie brackets. \end{definitions}
+\begin{definitions}{Strict LAB structure}{StrictLABs} The BLA (LAB) structure on {a $K$-twisted action algebroid $E$ is} the \textit{strict BLA (LAB) structure of $E$}. { As before,} we write $E_H$ instead of $E$ if we want to speak of $E$ as a BLA (LAB), where $H$ is its field of Lie brackets. \end{definitions}